ocf/ocfweb/ocfweb/docs/docs/staff/procedures/new-host.md

 ### Step 1.4.
 Create the Kerberos keytab

-On the puppetmaster, run `/opt/puppet/scripts/gen-keytab`.
+On the puppetmaster, run `gen-keytab`.

 ## Step 2.
 Create the host, run Debian installer